 - Investment funds sell shares or units to the public and invest the proceeds.
 Closed-end funds issues shares at start-up or infrequently.
-Open-end funds or mutual funds continually issue shares - Alberta Treasury Branches (ATB) are known as savings banks and provide a full range of financial services to Albertans - Consumer finance companies make direct cash loans to consumers, typically changing higher rates of interest than banks - Sales finance companies purchase instalment sales contracts from retailers and dealers at a discount when products like new cars or appliances are bought on instalment plans - Pension plans have accounted for remarkable growth in the institutionalization of savings
+Open-end funds or mutual funds continually issue shares - ATB Financial (originally known as the Alberta Treasury Branches) are known as savings banks and provide a full range of financial services to Albertans - Consumer finance companies make direct cash loans to consumers, typically changing higher rates of interest than banks - Sales finance companies purchase instalment sales contracts from retailers and dealers at a discount when products like new cars or appliances are bought on instalment plans - Pension plans have accounted for remarkable growth in the institutionalization of savings